Beyond Terraform: Building Scalable SaaS Infrastructure

 - Not Durable: By default, the state files are kept local and require explicit mechanism to store them durably for each tenant.

-- No Versioning: In real world, your customers will be updating the infrastructure all the time but the TF doesn't have any native versioning
+- No Versioning: In real world, your customers will be updating the infrastructure all the time but the TF doesn't have any native versioning, handling phased rollouts, and rolling back failures requires a dedicated control plane with versioning logic.

 - No Day-2 Infra support: Terraform is just limited to provisioning the infrastructure and leaves the big part of operating the infrastructure (from patching, monitoring, alerting, capacity planning, failure handling to evolution) to the SaaS providers